What Every School Needs to Know About Active Shooter Drills

 Trauma-Informed Alternatives to Traditional Drills

-One of the most valid concerns around active shooter drills is the mental health impact on students, particularly younger children or those with past trauma.
+One of the most important conversations around active shooter drills in schools is their potential impact on student and staff mental health, particularly for younger students, high school students, or those with prior trauma.

-A trauma-informed approach doesn’t abandon drills, it just takes a more careful approach.
-This means:
+A trauma-informed approach doesn’t abandon preparedness.
+Instead, it prioritizes:

-“We don’t want students to feel afraid to come to school.
-We want them to feel confident that they know what to do, just like we teach fire drills,” says an ALICE-certified instructor.
+As one ALICE-certified instructor explains, “We don’t want students to feel afraid to come to school.
+We want them to feel confident that they know what to do, just like we teach fire drills.”

 Best Practices for Implementing Effective Active Shooter Drills

-Drills should never feel like a surprise attack.
-When implemented thoughtfully, they help students and staff feel prepared—not panicked.
+Effective safety drills support safety while preserving trust in the learning environment.
+They should never feel deceptive or punitive, and they certainly shouldn’t ever feel like a surprise attack.
+When implemented thoughtfully, they help students and staff feel prepared, not panicked.

 How ALICE Training® Supports Safer School Communities